Kuusamo: Russian domination

-In 1809, Kuusamo, as with the rest of Finland, came under Russian rule.
+In 1809, Kuusamo, like the rest of Finland, came under Russian rule.
 In the first half of the 19th century, the area was ravaged several times by devastating famine and epidemics.
 Kuusamo was spared by the catastrophic crop failure in 1867, and its population grew steadily thereafter.
 By 1886, 7,000 people inhabited the city; by 1894, that number grew to 8,000.
 With the advent of forestry at the end of the 19th century, workers moved into the area, so Kuusamo reached a population of 10,500 by 1910.
 In 1868, in Finland's administrative reform the parish of Kuusamo became a municipality.

 Since independence

 After the independence of Finland in 1917, the Russian border was closed and so Kuusamo was cut off from its hinterland.
 The forestry sector suffered as no wood could be rafted from Kuusamo to the ports on the White Sea.
 Even the reindeer economy suffered as some of the herds remained on the Russian side of the border.
 Therefore, between the wars agriculture developed as the most important part of the economy.
 By 1925 the population had risen to 14,634, but it fell by around 2000 the next year through the detachment of the villages and Posio Suolijärvi Kuusamo.

 At the start of the Winter War Kuusamo was evacuated in December 1939 for fear of a Soviet invasion.
 In the Moscow Peace Treaty, the Winter War ended on 14 March 1940, Finland lost large parts of Karelia, the eastern areas of Salla and Kuusamo to the Soviet Union.
 The ceded part of Kuusamo had an area of 1653 square kilometers and included the villages Paanajärvi, Tavajärvi, Vatajärvi, Enojärvi, Pukari and Kenttikylä.
 Its 2100 residents were relocated to other parts of Kuusamo.
 During the Continuation War of 1941-1944 Kuusamo was used as a supply depot by German and Finnish troops.
+The Germans built the Hyrynsalmi-Kuusamo Line to move troops and supplies from Hyrynsalmi.
 When it appeared that Germany might lose the war, Finland secretly negotiated a separate peace with the Soviet Union.
 After news of the armistice, the civilian population once again abandoned the town for fear of Russian occupation.
 The Russians did briefly occupy Kuusamo and burned the village to the ground upon their departure.
 One of the requirements on the treaty was the removal of any and all German troops currently on Finnish soil, which escalated into a minor separate war commonly known as the Lapland War between the Finns and the Germans.

 In the years between 1945 and 1952 Kuusamo was rebuilt.
 By the late 1960s, the population had grown to almost 21,000.
 As agriculture in the village could not offer enough jobs for the baby boomer generation, the population began to decline rapidly.
 In 1954, the first ski run on the Rukatunturi was created.
 Through the expansion of the Ruka ski center, Kuusamo became a tourist center.
 In 2000, the municipality of Kuusamo was made a town.